 Micro and Macro Cost-Price Dynamics in Normal Times and During Inflation Surges

-We study cost-price dynamics in normal times and during inflation surges.
-Using microdata on firms’ prices and production costs we construct an empirical measure of price gaps—the deviation between a firm’s listed and optimal price.
-We then examine the mapping between gaps and price changes in the cross-section of firms and derive implications for inflation dynamics in the time-series.
-In the microdata, pricing policies display state-dependence: firms are more likely to adjust prices as their price gap widens, a mechanism that becomes quantitatively significant when large aggregate cost shocks occur.
-In normal times, adjustment probabilities are approximately constant and the microdata conform with the predictions of time-dependent models (e.g., Calvo 1983).
-Conditional on a path of aggregate cost shocks extracted from the data, we show that a generalized state-dependent pricing model accounts well for the pre-pandemic era’s low and stable inflation and the nonlinear surge observed during the pandemic.
+We develop a unified approach to studying cost-price dynamics in the cross-section of firms in order to explain the time series of aggregate inflation, both during normal times and inflation surges.
+A key novelty is the use of microdata on firms’ prices and production costs to construct an empirical measure of price gaps—the deviation between a firm’s listed and optimal price.
+We characterize the mapping between price gaps and the size and frequency of price adjustments and take them to the data to test nonparametrically how firms’ pricing strategies align with the predictions of different pricing mode ls, conditional on shocks of different magnitudes.
+The microdata provide strong evidence of state depe ndence: the passthrough of costs into inflation increases more than proportionately when the econom y is hit by large aggregate shocks.
+In contrast, in normal times, the frequency of price adjustment is a pproximately constant, and the microdata conform to the predictions of time-dependent models (e.g., Calvo 1983).
+Conditional on the path of aggregate cost shocks extracted from the data, a generalized state-dependent pricing model accounts well for both the low and stable inflation of the pre-pandemic period and the nonlinear surge that followed.